pdro-lucas/ignite-reactjs/README.md

 - Next.js
 - Tailwind CSS
 - Vite
-- Outras bibliotecas e frameworks modernos
+- Other modern libraries and frameworks

-## Como Contribuir
+## How to Contribute

-Contribuições são sempre bem-vindas!
-Se quiser contribuir com algum projeto, siga estes passos:
+Contributions are always welcome!
+If you want to contribute to any project, follow these steps:

-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie uma branch para sua feature (`git checkout -b feature/AmazingFeature`).
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
-3. Faça suas alterações e commit (`git commit -m 'Add some AmazingFeature'`).
+3. Make your changes and commit (`git commit -m 'Add some AmazingFeature'`).
-4. Faça push para a branch (`git push origin feature/AmazingFeature`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Abra um Pull Request.
+5. Open a Pull Request.